aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

     #     pass
 ```

-To support multiple files that belong to the same dataset landed in the Collect bucket, we will expect one file to be added to the collection with a unique prefix that can be used to trigger the workflow; all other files will be ignored by the etl-trigger Lambda function.
+To support multiple files that belong to the same dataset landed in the Collect bucket, we will expect one file to be added to the collection with a unique prefix that can be used to trigger the workflow; all other files will be ignored by the etl-trigger AWS Lambda function.

-Add the following code at [Line 123 of the same Lambda function](https://github.com/aws-samples/aws-insurancelake-etl/blob/main/lib/state_machine_trigger/lambda_handler.py#L123) to skip processing of all files except the "success" or "trigger" file.
+Add the following code at [Line 123 of the same AWS Lambda function](https://github.com/aws-samples/aws-insurancelake-etl/blob/main/lib/state_machine_trigger/lambda_handler.py#L123) to skip processing of all files except the "success" or "trigger" file.
 The code assumes the trigger filename will start with the `_` character.

 ```python
     if len(path_components) > 2 and not object_base_file_name.startswith('_'):